jjhelmus/nmrglue/doc/source/tutorial.rst

-A number of python plotting libraries exist which can be used in conjunction with nmrglue to produce publication quality figures.  matplotlib is one of the more popular libraries and has the ability to output to a number of hardcopy formats as well as offering a robust interactive environment.
-When using matplotlib interactively use of `ipython`_ or a similar shell is recommeneded although the standard python shell can be used.
+A number of python plotting libraries exist which can be used in conjunction with nmrglue to produce publication quality figures.  matplotlib is one of the more popular libraries and has the ability to output to a number of hard copy formats as well as offering a robust interactive environment.
+When using matplotlib interactively use of `ipython`_ or a similar shell is recommended although the standard python shell can be used.

     >>> import matplotlib.pyplot as plt